gmitch215/StarCosmetics/CONTRIBUTING.md

 # Contributing
-Contributing guidelines for the MobChip Project.
+Contributing guidelines for the StarCosmetics Project.
 We appreciate your help in helping us to improve the project.

 ## Pull Requeset Process
 1. Ensure that the pull request is at the correct branch you want to merge in.